 1 are comfortable?
 2 MR. TIM HENDERSON: From what I can 3 remember, it was quite a while back.
-I might have been four up to about nine or eight.
-I attended two different 4 residential schools.
-One was what they call a "day 5 school", and that was at Brandon -- no, it's Fort Alexander 6 7 Residential School.
-And, the second one, where I actually resided, was the Brandon Indian Residential School for a --8 9 at least three years.
-MS. CHRISTA BIG CANOE: And, you have nine 10 11 siblings.
+I might have been 4 four up to about nine or eight.
+I attended two different 5 residential schools.
+One was what they call a "day 6 school", and that was at Brandon no, it's Fort Alexander 7 Residential School.
+And, the second one, where I actually 8 resided, was the Brandon Indian Residential School for a 9 at least three years.
+10 MS. CHRISTA BIG CANOE: And, you have nine 11 siblings.
 That's a lot of siblings.
 12 MR. TIM HENDERSON: Yes, it is.
-13 MS. CHRISTA BIG CANOE: Do you want to tell me a little bit about your siblings and your family?
-14 MR. TIM HENDERSON: Yes, there's nine, and 15 one I never met.
-I had a sister, her name was Jean 16 Henderson, and she passed this summer.
-And then I have a 17 18 brother named -- I'll go with the oldest, is Les, and Reg, Dennis, I already mentioned.
-And then there's Anita, 19 Vernon and Trish.
-And, myself, so that -- and my father 20 21 passed away shortly after my mother.
-MS. CHRISTA BIG CANOE: So, I also 22 23 understand that Marjorie was the aunt to Kelly and Glenda Morrisseau, who are also both missing and murdered 24 Indigenous women.
-25
+13 MS. CHRISTA BIG CANOE: Do you want to tell 14 me a little bit about your siblings and your family?
+15 MR. TIM HENDERSON: Yes, there's nine, and 16 one I never met.
+I had a sister, her name was Jean 17 Henderson, and she passed this summer.
+And then I have a 18 brother named I'll go with the oldest, is Les, and Reg, 19 Dennis, I already mentioned.
+And then there's Anita, 20 Vernon and Trish.
+And, myself, so that and my father 21 passed away shortly after my mother.
+22 MS. CHRISTA BIG CANOE: So, I also 23 understand that Marjorie was the aunt to Kelly and Glenda 24 Morrisseau, who are also both missing and murdered 25 Indigenous women.

-1 MR. TIM HENDERSON: Yes, that's true.
-I was very close with both Glenda and Kelly, and that still 2 3 weighs really heavy on me and the family.
-And, it's really hard, you know, to be up here, you know, speaking about 4 something that happened almost a guarter century ago, and 5 it takes you right back there.
-Well, it's taking me right 6 back there, and it's -- to get where I am now is -- it's 7 8 been a rough road.
-9 MS. CHRISTA BIG CANOE: Can you share with us some stuff about your mom?
-Like, what you do remember 10 or some of the strengths and contributions you know about 11 12 -- about her?
-13 MR. TIM HENDERSON: One that I remember, I was in Red River College about ten years ago.
-And, there 14 was this book, and it was a case study of businesses on 15 reserves, Canadian reservations, and the challenge that 16 individuals face trying to start a business on the reserve.
-17 And, I remember my mother and my aunt, Joyce Koshain 18 (phon), they started a sewing factory to make garments, 19 like winter clothing.
-And, I vaguely remember it, but when 20 I was -- this book was being used as a case study, I don't 21 even remember the author, but he was from Germany, and he 22 changed all the names and where it happened, but the story 23 was still the same.
-And, that's when I started to 24 recognize that, you know, she had accomplished a lot.
-25 She
+MR. TIM HENDERSON: Yes, that's true.
+I was very close with both Glenda and Kelly, and that still weighs really heavy on me and the family.
+And, it's really hard, you know, to be up here, you know, speaking about something that happened almost a quarter century ago, and it takes you right back there.
+Well, it's taking me right back there, and it's -- to get where I am now is -- it's been a rough road.

+MS. CHRISTA BIG CANOE: Can you share with us some stuff about your mom?
+Like, what you do remember or some of the strengths and contributions you know about -- about her?

+was in Red River College about ten years ago.
+And, there was this book, and it was a case study of businesses on reserves, Canadian reservations, and the challenge that individuals face trying to start a business on the reserve.
+And, I remember my mother and my aunt, Joyce Koshain (phon), they started a sewing factory to make garments, like winter clothing.
+And, I vaguely remember it, but when I was - this book was being used as a case study, I don't even remember the author, but he was from Germany, and he changed all the names and where it happened, but the story was still the same.
+And, that's when I started to recognize that, you know, she had accomplished a lot.
+She